 2. Organic or Non-Organic?

 While a 5% acid concentration may not seem like much, that’s actually pretty high for something you eat.
 As such, I would not recommend drinking the vinegar by itself since the taste can be pretty intense and the acid could damage your teeth and mouth.

-4. Can I Drink it With Tea, Coffee, or Juice?
+7. Can I Drink It With Tea, Coffee, or Juice?